Enumeration reducibility: Introduction

 In one of the possible formalizations of the concept, a Turing reduction from A to B is a Turing machine augmented with a special instruction "query the oracle".
-This instruction takes an integer x and instantly returns whether x belongs to B. The oracle machine should compute A, possibly using this special capability to decide B. Informally, the existence of a Turing reduction from A to B means that if it is possible to decide B, then this can be used to decide A.
+This instruction takes an integer x and instantly returns whether x belongs to B. The oracle machine should decide A, possibly using this special capability to decide B. Informally, the existence of a Turing reduction from A to B means that if it is possible to decide B, then this can be used to decide A.

-Enumeration reducibility is a variant whose informal explanation is, instead, that if it is possible to enumerate B, then this can be used to enumerate A. The reduction can be defined by a Turing machine with a special oracle query instruction which takes no parameter, and either returns a new element of B, or returns no output.
+Enumeration reducibility is a variant whose informal explanation is, instead, that if it is possible to enumerate B, then this can be used to enumerate A. The reduction can be defined by a Turing machine with a special oracle query instruction that takes no parameter, and either returns a new element of B, or returns no output.
 The oracle supplies the elements of B in any order.
 It can possibly return no output for some queries before resuming the enumeration.
 The machine should similarly enumerate the members of A, in any order and at any pace.
 Repetitions in the enumerations of A and B may be permitted or not; the concept is equivalent in both cases.
 Although this could be made precise, the definition given below is more common since it is formally simpler.

 Enumeration reducibility is a form of positive reducibility, in the sense that the oracle machine receives information about which elements are in B (positive information), but no information about which elements are not in B (negative information).
 Indeed, if an element has not been listed yet, the oracle machine cannot know whether it will be listed later, or never.

 The concept of enumeration reducibility was first introduced by the results of John Myhill, which concluded that "a set is many-one complete if and only if it is recursively enumerable and its complement is productive".
 This result extends to enumeration reducibility as well.
 Enumeration reducibility was later formally codified by Rogers and his collaborator Richard M. Friedberg in Zeitschrift für mathematische Logik und Grundlagen der Mathematik (the predecessor of Mathematical Logic Quarterly) in 1959.